pinbo/junli-blog/content/apps/2020-11-09-demultiplex-fastq.md

   - NGS
 ---

-**Input is an interleaved fastq file**
+**Input is an interleaved fastq file or two paired-end fastq files (R1 and R2).**
-You can use tool ["Filter fastq files with FASTP"](/apps/filter-fastq-files-with-fastp) to make an interleaved fastq if you have two fastq files (R1 and R2).
+Strongly suggest filtering your fastq files using ["Filter fastq files with FASTP"](/apps/filter-fastq-files-with-fastp) before demultiplexing.

 <label for="left">Your left adapter sequence:</label>